Pillar 3 Disclosure

 Additional business risks which have been considered by the Directors are:

-Technical - The risk that our IT system become inoperable.
+Technical risk is described as an external advance rendering the IT system inoperable.
+This includes global virus and hackers.
 Our IT consultants constantly monitor the security system to ensure threats are identified and deal with issues that compromise our ability to operate.
 The use of external IT consultants means that we have permanent access to expertise in the event of a serious issue.
-More specific internal technical risks are mitigated through technology/operational risk management.
+More specific technical risks are mitigated through technology/operational risk management.

-Political - A change in Govenrment can result in changes to local tax rates, investments attractiveness and other challenges.
+A change in regime and political party can result in changes to local tax rates, investments attractiveness and other challenges.
 Our staff stay abreast of current tax guidance and political commentary to ensure that we are able to anticipate and plan for changes in the background.

-Legal – The costs arising from faiing to comply with laws, regulations, rules and standard codes of conduct.
-We rely on our employees to carefully consider our obligations and to comply with them and any relevant policies.
+This risk is the failure to comply with laws, regulations, rules and standard codes of conduct.
+We rely on our employees to carefully consider the obligations we assume and to comply with them and any relevant policies.
 From time to time, we have retained legal counsel and external compliance consultants to provide advice.

-Distribution - The risk from concentration across different distribution channels and products.
+Distribution risks arise from relationship management and concentration across different distribution channels and products.
 A broad range of distribution changes mitigate against a key dependency on any sales channel.

-Reputational - The risk to our reputation is seen as fundamentally important and can arise from poor performance, communication or from external public criticism and regulatory censure.
+In managing a business which relies upon the continuing full trust of its clients, risk to our reputation is seen as fundamentally important.
+Such risk can arise from poor performance or communication or from external public criticism or regulatory censure.
 The impact of such factors can be material in that a loss of clients will affect profitability as well as make it more difficult to attract new clients.
 In order to mitigate such risks, the management maintains a high degree of oversight over our activities and is backed up in its efforts by a Risk and Compliance function which reports directly to the Chief Executive Officer.

 Risks which do not apply